dubniczky/Cardless-Transaction-Protocol/protocol/example.md

 bank_name: mybank
 # Bank identifier code
 bic: ABCDHUBP001
-# Random code attached to the next request
+# Random code attached to the next request (replay attack)
 random: kasdf8n4is9chvnaw1w45u9hfd
+# Bank transaction id
+transaction_id: ABCDHUBP001_aadsfgyjeyrtgaegfa
+# signed URL signed by bank private key (vendor can verify with bank public key list)
+url_signature: asd
+# The PIN will be required to be entered in the application to verify the transaction
+verification_pin: "13"
 ```

 ### Request: vendor -> bank